LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 life's not real,

-words are nowhere,
+words are nowhere.

-reality is not existent,
+&nbsp;

+What's not real is existent;

 what you see is not persistent.